#1 Ranked Children’s Hospital by U.S. News & World Report

 Many infants with plagiocephaly — especially those born with muscular torticollis, an imbalance of the neck muscles — will benefit from certain neck exercises.
 Your clinician may recommend a pediatric physical therapist to teach you these exercises.

 The Plagio Cradle was developed at Boston Children's for use in infants age 3 months and younger.
-It is the only device proven to both reduce existing flattening and to prevent flattening in babies who are at high risk, such as those born prematurely or with muscular torticollis.
+It is used to both reduce and prevent flattening in babies.

 The Plagio Cradle is placed under a baby's head whenever he or she is lying on his or her back.
 It supports the neck and creates a hollowed space that gradually reshapes the baby’s head, allowing it to grow correctly over time.